apwide/k8s-golive-agent/examples/README.md

 ```

 ## Selectors
-Here, we will see selectors which can be useful to restrict the subset of environments you want to keep track of
+Here, we will explore selectors that can be useful for restricting the subset of environments
-or if you want to apply specific data extraction policies to specific resources.
+you want to keep track of, or if you want to apply specific data extraction policies to specific resources.

 ```shell
 kubectl apply -k ./selectors